Infinity183/javascript-challenge/README.md

 I have designed this code so that the table may restore the filtered rows if the user removes the filter and clicks Filter Table again.

 UFO-level-2 is the bonus task, in which I expanded the filtering fields to include more than just the date of the sighting.
 In this case, the filtering criteria uses multiple conditions.
+Additionally, I added extra form-control list items in the index.html file that correspond to the respective field's input.